Musketeer: France

+Netherlands

+Muskets began to appear in the Netherlands in the mid-16th century, during a time of growing conflict between the Dutch provinces and Spanish rule.
+These early firearms were matchlock muskets, which required a burning match to ignite the gunpowder.
+The Dutch rebels, also known as the Geuzen, adapted muskets for their guerrilla tactics during the early phases of the Eighty Years' War.
+A pivotal figure in the development of musket tactics in the Netherlands was Maurice of Nassau, the Dutch military commander and prince who led the Dutch forces during much of the war.
+By the late 17th century, musket technology continued to evolve, with flintlock mechanisms gradually replacing the older matchlock designs.
+The Dutch military adapted these newer technologies but also faced increasing challenges from other European powers like France and England.

 Sweden

 Thanks to the reforms of Gustav II Adolf, the Swedish Army brought to maturity the new style of fighting that made Sweden into a great power in the 17th century.
 This style of fighting became the new standard throughout Europe and its colonies in the latter stages of musket dominated warfare.
 Manuals based on Gustav's own revolutionised the training and tactics of western armies.

 Britain

 The iconic "Redcoat" of the British Empire was the staple unit in the British armies that created the largest empire in history.
 The British infantryman was equipped with the .75 calibre Land Pattern Musket, or Brown Bess.
 He was well trained by the standards of the time, training with live ammunition.
 A fully trained redcoat could fire four times a minute.
 This, combined with the technique of firing by companies (a method wherein blocks of men fired smaller volleys in succession, creating a wave of fire down the front of the regiment), made it possible for the British musketeer to win pitched battles against superior numbers.

 The term "musketeer" was rarely used in the titles of regiments.
 Examples include the 106th Regiment of Foot (Black Musqueteers), the 110th Regiment of Foot (Queen's Royal Musqueteers) and the 112th Regiment of Foot (King's Royal Musqueteers), all raised and disbanded in the 1760s.

 The musket was withdrawn from service with the British Army in 1854, replaced by the muzzle-loading Minié rifle, which had an accurate range of over three times that of the Brown Bess which it replaced.